WA labour-hire operator faces court

-The Fair Work Ombudsman has commenced legal action in the Federal Circuit Court against WA labour-hire business, Corporation Sun Pty Ltd, and its part-owner and chief executive, Michael Le.
+The Fair Work Ombudsman has commenced legal action in the Federal Circuit Court against WA fruit packing business, Corporation Sun Pty Ltd, and its part-owner and chief executive, Michael Le.

 The regulator alleges that Corporation Sun and Mr Le breached the Fair Work Act by failing to comply with a Compliance Notice requiring the company to back-pay $20,011 to 11 underpaid workers.

 Fair Work Inspectors investigated after receiving requests for assistance from workers, and formed a reasonable belief that employees were paid unlawfully low rates for sorting and packing fruit at Taddei Orchards, near Gingin.